pchemguy/SQLite-ICU-MinGW/Current/MSVCLast/sqlite_MSVC_Cpp_Build_Tools.ext.md

 ```

 If the expected marker exists, the associated operation may be skipped.

+The Conda provider is external to `out` and is resolved from the active `CONDA_PREFIX` on each invocation.
+Its installed architecture and ICU package version must therefore be considered part of the build environment.

 To force an operation to rerun, remove its relevant archive, extracted tree, build product, or marker.